Citywide Retail Study

 The 2018 budget funded a comprehensive Citywide Retail Study that will inform a strategy for how to pursue the retail-related BVCP goals.

-In addition to pursuing the goals of the BVCP and the city’s core values, the study builds upon the findings of the Downtown Boulder Retail/Vibrancy Study completed in March 2018.
-The study findings are intended to support updates to the city’s Subcommunity and Area Plans and Transportation Master Plan.
+In addition to pursuing the goals of the BVCP and the city’s core values, the Citywide Retail project builds upon the findings of the Downtown Boulder Retail/Vibrancy Study completed in March 2018.
+The project outcome is intended to support updates to the city’s Subcommunity and Area Plans and Transportation Master Plan.

 The City of Boulder wants to know whether the goods and services available in Boulder meet the needs of its residents and workers of all ages, incomes, backgrounds and areas of the city.
 Community members were invited to participate in a questionnaire as part of the larger, in-depth study of the current Boulder retail environment that responds to the Boulder Valley Comprehensive Plan goal of a vital retail base.
 Additionally, staff reached out to retail business operators for a separate retailer questionnaire.
 The shopper questionnaire received almost 900 responses, and the retailer questionnaire received close to 60 responses.
 The information collected, as well as other analysis conducted in the preliminary data gathering phase, was shared with the public as part of a presentation to City Council on May 21, 2019.